UROP Title: Supporting Social Ventures in Emerging Markets: Bridging the Gender Financing Gap

 MIT D-Lab works with people around the world to develop and advance collaborative approaches and practical solutions to global poverty challenges.

-We are looking for a student to support the MIT D-Lab Scale-Ups Fellowship, D-Lab's global accelerator that works exclusively with local entrepreneurs bringing products and services that aim to improve the lives of people living in poverty to market at scale.
-To date, Scale-Ups has supported 39 entrepreneurs who have gone on to raise $12.6 million in investment; created 400+ direct and 3,176 indirect full¬time jobs; and, through their product and service offerings, directly improved the lives of over 1.5 million people living in poverty.
+We are looking for a student to support the Scale-Ups, D-Lab's global accelerator that works exclusively with local entrepreneurs bringing products and services that aim to improve the lives of people living in poverty to market at scale.
+To date, Scale-Ups has supported 39 entrepreneurs who have gone on to raise $12.6 million in investment; created 400+ direct and 3,176 indirect fulltime jobs; and, through their product and service offerings, directly improved the lives of over 1.5 million people living in poverty.

-To support the Scale-Ups program, the student will engage in a literature review, information mapping, and stakeholder interviews on one of two possible projects:
+To support the Scale-Ups program, the student will engage in literature review, information mapping and stakeholder interviews around one of two possible projects:

 Pre-requisites